 Email preheaders are often overlooked, but the right copy can significantly increase your open rate.
 Most email marketers focus solely on the subject line.
 It makes sense; it’s the most prominent message in the user’s inbox.
-If you’re just starting to optimize your email marketing open rates, I suggest you begin with the subject line, and check out our article on email marketing ideas for subject lines.

 What is preheader text?

 Email preheader text is the first line of copy inside the body of the email.
 It’s an important factor in email open rates because it usually follows immediately after or below the subject line in the user’s inbox.
-It is also sometime referred to as preview text or snippet text.

 A helpful hint: If you don’t want your preheader text to show up in your email body, you have the option to hide your preview text.
 Hidden preview text allows you to include an appealing preheader, but maintain your email body’s aesthetic.